anna-pitera/anna-pitera/README.md

 ## About Me
 Hi!
 I'm Anna Pitera.
 I'm an enthusiastic and accomplished student open to learning anything new about programming.
-I'm especially interested in data science and machine learning.

 ## Education
-* Currently attending Monmouth University in West Long Branch, NJ (Junior)
+* Currently attending Monmouth University in West Long Branch, NJ (Sophomore)
   * B.S. in Computer Science in 2028
   * Honors School
   * Accelerated Bachelor's + Master's program for Computer Science